-Bring the Fast Data platform into the world of transportation with TIBCO’s Connected Vehicles Accelerator.
+Bring the TIBCO Insight Platform into the world of transportation with TIBCO’s Connected Vehicles Accelerator.
 Learn how event processing and streaming analytics can track scheduled vehicles and help you discover critical business moments before they adversely impact your operations, your customers, and your partners.
 Plus, do it quicker with the accelerator framework.

 TIBCO Enterprise Message Service